franzele21/ros_blur/README.md

 The blurring process of this programm is optimized for videos that has potentially not a lot of blurring to make, because we don't check every frame in the video (not necessary if the event isn't that frequent) but every frame in at regular intervals.

+Those selected frames will be given to a Yolov8 model, to see if there is any zones that the model recognised.
+If the model sees anything, this frame and its neighbours will be checked by the model.
+The other frames won't pass in the Yolo model, making this algorithm faster (because the detection is a bottleneck).

+To the choice of the frame verification rate, taking a small one will make that the algorithm will check more often, making the algorithm more precise but making it take more time, and taking a big frame verification rate will make the algorithm faster, but could miss some detections.

 Here is a schema of how the algorithm works: